swiftlang/swift-evolution/proposals/0391-package-registry-publish.md

 used in signing).

-A registry must also modify the ["create package release" API](#create-package-release-api) to allow signature in the request, as well as the response for the ["fetch package release metadata" API](#fetch-package-release-metadata-api) to include signature information.
+A registry must also modify the ["create package release" API](#create-package-release-api) to allow signature in the request, as well as the response for the ["fetch package release metadata"](#fetch-package-release-metadata-api) and ["download package source archive"](#download-package-source-archive-api) API to include signature information.

 #### SwiftPM's handling of registry packages